WilCrofter/DBNUpperBound.jl/README.md

 ### STATUS:

-`phi_decay`, `Φ` (an alias for `phi_decay`), and `Ht`, are implemented and are compatible with Python versions according to unit tests.
+`phi_decay`, `Φ` (an alias for `phi_decay`), and `Ht`, are implemented and are compatible with Python versions according to unit tests. `Φ` allows complex arguments with imaginary parts less than π/8 in absolute value.
 There's an expository Jupyter notebook in the /notebooks subdirectory.

 Re-exported SpecialFunctions zeta, gamma, and exported respective aliases, ζ, and Γ. As implemented by the SpecialFunctions package, multiprecision complex arguments are disallowed.
 Multiprecision reals are OK.